 Henry Bloch was born July 30, 1922, the second son of a prominent Kansas City lawyer.
-He attended Southwest High School, began his college career at the University of Kansas City, and later transferred to the University of Michigan, from which he graduated in 1944.
+He attended Southwest High School, began his college career at the University of Kansas City – now the University of Missouri-Kansas City – and later transferred to the University of Michigan, from which he graduated in 1944.

 Henry joined the Army Air Corps shortly after the United States entered World War II.
 Serving in the Eighth Air Force as a navigator on B-17 bombers, he flew 31 combat missions over Germany, three of them over Berlin.
 He was awarded the Air Medal and three Oak Leaf Clusters.